Embassy Funds for Belarus 2020 – the deadline 23.03.2020 @ 23:59

 - The themes for project proposals are set out below for each of both funds.
 Project activities and approach have to tie in clearly with the NFRP – MATRA or Human Rights Fund objectives.
 Applicants must clearly indicate to which of the two available programs they would like to apply to.

-- In principle, The Embassy will award grants to a maximum of € 25.000,- (the Embassy reserves the right to award higher grants in exceptional cases).The applicants must use the provided application form and not change the format (it must be submitted in .docx format).
+- In principle, the Embassy will award grants to a maximum of € 50.000,- (the Embassy reserves the right to award higher grants in exceptional cases).The applicants must use the provided application form and not change the format (it must be submitted in .docx format).
 See down the application form.

 - The applicants are requested to provide a clear assessment of their project needs and the amounts indicated in the project budgets.
 See further the application form.

-- The preliminary results of the call for proposals with deadline 20 March 2019 will be available as of 19 April 2019.
-After that date applicants can inquire at the Embassy about the results.
+- The preliminary results of the call for proposals with deadline 23 March 2020 will be available as of 23 April 2020.
+After this date applicants can inquire at the Embassy about the results.

-In order to provide information about this funding opportunity for Belarusian civil society the Embassy of the Kingdom of the Netherlands organizes two informational meetings open for interested parties:
+In order to provide information about the two funding opportunities for Belarusian civil society the Embassy of the Kingdom of the Netherlands organizes two informational meetings open for interested parties:

 Introduction to NFRP – MATRA and Human Rights Fund